 Reverse shadow

 This is not an official terminology, but simply something that will describe a very particular type of shadow.
 We know that a normal shadow will be in the direct opposite direction from the light source, wherever it is.
 However, it leaves the other side with absolutely no shadow or no distinction at all, between the two elements.
-Since working with digital images, the overlap of the two will look... flat, and digital, which is what we would like to avoid.
+Since working with digital images, the overlap of the two will look... flat, and digital.
+This is what we would like to avoid.

 A reverse shadow is a shadow that will be facing the light source.
 But, how can that be?
 No shadow will exist on the light source side!
 If that is what you think, you are correct.
 Even though it is called a "shadow", it won't actually be one.
 That is why, sometimes, I call those also "fake shadows".